Psychology Terms

 Origin of Introvert

 This term has been used since the 17th-century and was derived from the Latin word “introvertere.”
-It is a portmanteau of two words with “intro” meaning “to the inside” and the word “vertere” which means “to twist or turn.”
+It is derived from the Latin words “intro,” meaning “to the inside,” and “vertere,” meaning “to twist or turn.”
 It is widely used as a term in the field of psychology to describe a part of a person’s personality and how they behave with others.

 Other Meanings